abdullah2891/solar_energy_calculator/README.md

 ----------------------------------------------------
 Let's rerun the last example, but this time let's only run the LED at night, but run an [Arduino 3.3v Pro Mini](https://www.sparkfun.com/products/11114) constantly.
 I estimate that, powered by the LiPo battery, the Arduino will consume about 0.05 A * 3.7 V = 0.185 W.

-Let's also set the model to only count daylight hours between 10am and 3pm (due to shadowing from trees around my area).
+Let's also set the model to only count energy collected between 10am and 3pm (due to shadowing from trees around my area at dawn and dusk).

 We would then run:
 `python run.py -data data/cleveland.csv --panel_watt 5.2 --battery_capacity 7.4 --power_use_constant 0.185 --power_use_nighttime 0.1 --start_time 10 --end_time 15`